 "When Thielbar was pitching in the Brewers system, he threw a fastball in the mid-80s.
 After being released, he completely reworked his mechanics and got himself in much better shape.
 In 2012, he was hitting 92 mph.
 He has very good control of his curveball, and also throws a change-up.
 Some compare his delivery to that of fellow-Minnesota left-handed reliever Glen Perkins."

 One of the strengths of the Twins has been their bullpen and Thielbar can be another important piece of the puzzle.
-It looks like he is ready for the big leagues and this will complete quite the journey to get to this point.
+It looks like he is ready for the big leagues and this move to the Twins will complete quite the journey.